 Looking to switch personal care products for more ethical alternatives?
-One daily product we use is hair detangler, here is how you can make it yourself.
+One natural DIY product we use every day is hair detangler, here is how to make it yourself.

 1 tablespoon apple cider vinegar

-3 tablespoons fractionated coconut oil (sold in Woollies in Australia, it’s the one that is always liquid)
+3 tablespoons fractionated coconut oil (sold at major supermarkets in Australia, it’s the one that stays in liquid form)

 8 drops of essential oil (see suggestions below)

 A splash of emulsifier to mix it all together: some options include aloe vera gel, castille soap, or natural dishwashing detergent – or even conditioner.

 Repurpose a cleaned and disinfected spray bottle and mix all oil ingredients plus the emulsifier – ideally wait an hour before adding watery ingredients.
 More on emulsifying can be found here.
 Put simply, pre-mix the oils and the emulsifying agent prior to adding the water.

 You can add more essential oil in if it’s for an adult (I recommend up to between 10 and 15 depending on your taste and sensitivity).
 Lavender, rosemary, tea tree, peppermint are all good for hair – any of the natural scents you notice in store-bought shampoos or conditioners are good hints.

 You can play with the proportions of oil and water depending on the thickness of your child’s hair.

 As an added bonus both peppermint and tea tree oil keeps the lice at bay, as will the vinegar.
 Go easy on the tea tree if it’s for kids though as it is a very strong oil.
 I prefer peppermint for young kids.